jrudar/LANDMark/README.md

         grow until a stopping criterion is met.

     max_features: float, default = 0.80
         The maximum features used to train each model at each node.
+These features are randomly selected at each node.

     min_gain: float, default = 0
         The minimum gain needed to split a node.